symfony/symfony-docs/quick_tour/the_architecture.rst

 are big, beautiful & explicit, and any configuration cache is automatically rebuilt whenever needed.

 But what about when you deploy to production?
-We will need to hide those tools and optimize for speed!
+You will need to hide those tools and optimize for speed!

 This is solved by Symfony's *environment* system.
 Symfony applications begin with